 Working with cake batter, pastry and sometimes cookie dough can take practice and a bit of technique.
 If a cake doesn’t turn out just right or scones didn’t quite come together, keep practicing.
 Knowing how a dough should feel or cake batter should look takes hands on experience.
 My recipes are for non high altitude baking.
 For details on conversions see King Arthur Flour conversions page.

 I’ve listed a few excellent baking and pastry books I have on my shelf that you may find helpful (these are affiliate links):

 - Artisan Sourdough Made Simple – my favorite sourdough book

 - How Can it be Gluten Free Cookbook Vol 1 & 2

 - The Grand Central Baking Book

 - Vegan Chocolate

 - Bouchon Bakery

 Thank you for being here!
-I value your visit and hope that you’ll consider leaving a comment or joining Vanilla And Bean’s email list to receive weekly fresh and fabulous recipes from my kitchen.
-If you have any questions, comments or just want to share what you made, please feel free to contact me at traci(at)vanillaandbean(dot)com, or here at my contact page, on facebook or twitter.
-I read and respond to all my emails, and comments.
-Be sure to tag and notify me on instagram (#vanillaandbean @vanillaandbean) if you make one of my recipes.
-I love seeing what you’ve got cooking in the kitchen!
-I look forward to hearing from you!
+I value your visit and hope you’ll consider leaving a comment or joining Vanilla And Bean’s email list to receive fresh and tasty recipes from my kitchen.
+If you have any questions, comments or just want to share what you made, please feel free to contact me at traci(at)vanillaandbean(dot)com.
+If you’d like to take a peek inside my pantry, check my Amazon Shop Page for recommendations.